 Most clothing bulk comes from evening wear in colder temperatures.
 Consider using a small, foldable thermal jacket that doubles up as your motorcycle thermal and your evening/ camping jacket like the SubZero jackets we use.
 There’s no point carrying a big woolly jumper for when you’re off the bike and using another thermal jacket for riding.

 If you are heading to cold countries, another option is to ditch the heavy and bulky layering system in favour of a single heated jacket.
-Check out our guide to Choosing your Adventure Riding Gear for more info on thermals and heated kit.
+The Choosing your Adventure Riding Gear Guide below has loads more info on thermals and heated kit.
+For heated gear reviews check out the Gerbing Jacket Review and Keis Jacket Review.

 Your camping bag will be the biggest bag on your bike.
 We’ve met travellers who have been on the road for six months and not set their tent up once.
 They actively looked for a place just so they could say they camped at least once and then ditched the gear.
 If you hate the idea of camping then consider if you really need the bag.
 And if you want in for emergencies then only take the bare minimum.
 The necessities are: tent, sleeping bag, roll mat, stove, cooking equipment and torch.